Does Neem Oil Kill Tomato Worms? Is it Safe?

 The official name for this pest is the five-spotted hawkmoth.

-As the common name suggests, adults will lay their eggs on tomato plants and other members of the nightshade (Solanaceae) family.
+As the common name suggests, adults will lay their tomato hornworm eggs on tomato plants and other nightshade plants (Solanaceae) family members.

-The eggs are often placed on young growth near the plant’s stem, and the resulting green caterpillars will munch on the plant, venturing further out to portions that have partial shade cover during the day.
+The tomato worm eggs are often placed on young growth near the plant’s stem and leaves, and the resulting green caterpillars will munch on the plant, venturing further out to portions that have partial shade cover during the day.

 Visually, tomato hornworms are green with 8 V-shaped white markings along their abdomen and a rear-facing horn on their last segment.